-Dive into a Uniquely Immersive Learning Experience
+Dive into an Immersive Learning Experience

+A career in the marine sciences starts with an education that puts you in the water.
 The UNE Department of Marine Sciences offers students constant hands-on interaction in a variety of marine environments and state-of-the-art research facilities.
-All of our programs stress the importance of internships, field research and experiential learning, so our students don't just learn marine science — they do marine science.
+All of our programs emphasize the importance of internships, field research and experiential learning, so our students don't just learn marine science — they do marine science.

 Prepare for a Variety of Potential Career Paths

-You'll Choose from Multiple Degree Tracks
+Choose from Multiple Degree Tracks

-You’ll Have Access to State-of-the-Art Facilities
+Access State-of-the-Art Facilities

-Learn How to Apply Your Marine Science Smarts
+Apply Your Marine Science Smarts

 On October 3, 2016, the University of New England was officially handed the keys to the research vessel Sharkology , a 35 foot 350 Marlin...